-The shell_quote() function works as follows.
+The shell\quote() function works as follows.
 Firstly, an empty string is converted to ".
-Next, a check is made to see if the string has already been quoted (i.e. it begins and ends with the ' character), and if so, it is returned unchanged.
-Otherwise, it's bracketed with the ' character and every internal instance of ' is replaced with ' "' "'.
+Next, a check is made to see if the string has already been quoted (i.e. it begins and ends with the ' character), and if so, it is returned enclosed in " and with any contained " characters escaped with a backslash.
+Otherwise, it's bracketed with the ' character and every internal instance of ' is replaced with ' "'".